CuddleNewMexico/cuddlenewmexico.github.io/resources/text/exercises/concepts.md

 # Perma-Consent

 Perma-consent is an agreement for an opt-out.
 We are agreeing that by default we are in consent and that each of us will speak up if something happens that we **don't** want and the other person is expecting us to speak up in this situation.

+# Birds/Cats/Puppies

+* Birds are observing.
+They are the ones asking
+* Cat's are open to asking or being asked
+* Puppies are leaning towards a yes